 Sensitivity assessment.
 Based on the wide range of temperature tolerance of Mytilus edulis and its limited effect on its physiology, it is concluded that the acute and chronic changes described by the benchmarks of 2-5°C would have limited effect.
-Therefore, the biotope is considered to have a 'High' resistance to temperature change, a 'High' resilience, and is considered to be 'Not Sensitive' at the benchmark level.
+Therefore, the Mytilus dominated biotopes are considered to have a 'High' resistance to temperature change and 'High' resilience and are, therefore, considered to be 'Not Sensitive'.